percona/psmdb-docs/source/comparison.rst

 depending on your needs.
 Previous MongoDB versions (before 3.0) and Percona TokuMX can run with only one default storage engine.
+For more information about about using various storage engines, see :ref:`switch_storage_engines`.

 The following table will help you evaluate the differences.